zonaston/toggle-audio/README.md

 Enable
 - Open System Settings > Applets
-- Find "Zonaston Audio Toggle" and add it to the panel
+- Find "Audio Toggle" and add it to the panel
 - Right-click the applet > Configure, then choose your two devices

 Notes